StellaKakarali/StellaKakarali/README.md

 Hello,
 welcome to my Github.
 My name is Stella Kakarali.
 I´m currently participating in a Coding - Bootcamp.
-Here some facts about me:
+Here are some facts about me:
 - I´m trying to figure out how Github works
 - I´m from Hamburg :)